Schedule time with Wendy

 How Stress Management Coaching Can Help

-The good news is that Executive Stress doesn't always lead to burnout.
-If stress is managed well, burnout can be prevented - and reversed.
-The right support and stress relief plan is essential- and personal coaching can provide the roadmap, step-by-step guidance and skills to relieve stress, regain focus and restore balance by helping you to:
+The good news is that stress doesn't always lead to burnout.
+Managing stress properly can prevent - and reverse - burnout.
+The right support and stress relief plan is essential.
+Personal coaching provides a roadmap, step-by-step guidance and skills to reduce stress, regain focus and restore balance by helping you to:

 Understand your stress response.
-When you face a stressful situation ( work deadline, losing a job), your brain identifies the challenge and sounds an alarm, preparing you to react quickly.
-Stress hormones flood your system and produce a “fight-or-flight” response (increased heart rate, faster breathing, tense muscles, etc.).
-Observing physiological changes is the first step in learning to manage stress more effectively.
+When faced with a stressful situation (e.g., work deadline, job loss), your brain recognizes the challenge and sounds the alarm, enabling you to respond quickly.
+Stress hormones flood your body causing a “fight-or-flight” response (e.g., increased heart rate, rapid breathing, muscle tension).
+Observing physiological changes is the first step in learning to deal with stress more effectively.

 Improve your lifestyle.
-Making small but powerful changes to unhealthy eating, exercise, sleep, mental and social habits can help minimize stress.
-In fact, the latest research shows that 80% of stress-related illnesses (heart disease, stroke, type II diabetes, etc.) and 40% of cancers can be prevented with improvements to diet and lifestyle.
+Stress can be minimized by making small but effective changes to unhealthy eating, exercise, sleep,and social habits.
+In fact, recent studies show that 80% of stress-related illnesses (e.g., heart disease, stroke, type II diabetes) and 40% of cancers can be prevented by improving your diet and lifestyle.

 Manage negative moods.
-Many people spend the majority of their day stuck in stress, frustration and overwhelm, often needlessly.
-Understanding how you create unproductive states and learning to reframe them can help you shift negative emotions and adapt thoughts to a more positive mindset, which can be just as important as eating well and getting enough exercise and sleep.
+Many people spend their days feeling stressed, frustrated and overwhelmed often unnecessarly.
+By understanding how unproductive states are created and learning how to redefine them, you can reframe negative emotions and shift your thinking to a more positive mindset.
+This is just as important as eating well and getting enough exercise and sleep.

 Develop new coping skills.
-Deep breathing, muscle relaxation, meditation, body scanning and guided imagery are powerful mindfulness techniques for de-stressing your body and brain.
-In a recent UCLA study, participants who learned and practiced mindfulness for just 5 minutes a day over 3-weeks significantly reduced their stress.
-They also experienced an increase in life satisfaction, mastery of their environment and more positive relationships with others.
+Deep breathing, muscle relaxation, meditation, body scanning and guided imagery are powerful mindfulness techniques for reducing stress in your body and brain.
+A recent UCLA study showed that when participants practiced mindfulness for just five minutes a day over three-weeks, they experienced signifiant reductions in stress.
+They also experienced increased life satisfaction, mastery of their environment and more positive relationships.

-Ready to find relief?
-Read about our Stress Management Programs and schedule a free discovery call today.
-Serving out of Manhattan, NY and available everywhere with online services.
-Learn how personal coaching can help you reduce stress, avoid or rebound from burnout and restore healthy work-life balance
+Ready to take control?
+Book a free discovery call today and learn how personal coaching can help you reduce stress, prevent burnout, and restore work-life balance

 Hours